aendra-rininsland/aendrew.github.io/source/_posts/2012-07-08-ma-project-rainfall-uk-music-festivals.md

 date: 2012-07-08 14:37:37
 ---

 For my MA project, I compiled a massive database of popular outdoor British music festivals and cross-referenced that with Met Office weather data.
 I then fed this into a Drupal install to make it all fancy and consumable via [RDF/Sparql](http://festivals.aendrew.com/sparql).
-[Visit the result here.](http://festivals.aendrew.com) What follows is the article that accompanied it.
+[Visit the result here.](http://festivals.aendrew.com) What follows is the article that accompanied it. <!-- more -->

 ---
 ## Rainfall at UK music festivals, or, How I Learned to Stop Worrying and Love The Rain